 After we have made sure, there are items that are recoverable.. we can begin restoring the items:

 And watch PowerShell go!
 Within 5 a 10 minutes all + 20.000 items were restored.

-All of these 4 options, have 1 thing in common.
+All of these 4 options have 1 thing in common.
 The items you want to restore must be within the retain deleted items time range.
-The default time range is set on 14 days.
+The default time range is set at 14 days.
 That’s not much.
-We will need to increase it to the maximum of 30 days.
+We will need to increase it to a maximum of 30 days.

 Get-mailbox | fl displayname,retaindeleteditemsfor